Nebulanomi/05.Azure_Networking_Exercises/README.md

             --admin-password $Password

         4. Connected to the "Mgmt" VM with its public IP and accessed the "Web1" VM.
-        5. Elevated to root and installed apache and wrote HTML text to the index.html file. echo '<!doctype html><html><body><h1>Web Server 1</h1></body></html>' | tee /var/www/html/index.html
+        5. Elevated to root and installed apache and wrote HTML text to the index.html file:

+            echo '<!doctype html><html><body><h1>Web Server 1</h1></body></html>' | tee /var/www/html/index.html

-        6. Connected to the "Web2" VM with its private IP and did the same as "Web1". echo '<!doctype html><html><body><h1>Web Server 2</h1></body></html>' | tee /var/www/html/index.html
+        6. Connected to the "Web2" VM with its private IP and did the same as "Web1":

+            echo '<!doctype html><html><body><h1>Web Server 2</h1></body></html>' | tee /var/www/html/index.html

         7. A "standard" LB (Load Balancer) is configured on vNET "Vnet1".